WordPress/gutenberg/docs/contributors/repository-management.md

 - If the issue is missing labels, add some to better categorize it (requires proper permissions).
 - If the title doesn’t communicate the issue, edit it for clarity (requires proper permissions).
 - If it’s a bug report, test to confirm the report or add the `Needs Testing` label.
 If there is not enough information to confirm the report, add the `[Status] Needs More Info` label and ask for the details needed.
+- Remove the `[Status] Needs More Info` if the author of the issue has responded with enough details.
+- Close the issue with a note if it has a `[Status] Needs More Info` label but the author didn't respond in 2+ weeks.
 - If there was conversation on the issue but no actionable steps identified, follow up with the participants to see what’s actionable.
 - If you feel comfortable triaging the issue further, then you can also:
   - Check that the bug report is valid by debugging it to see if you can track down the technical specifics.